 Pen Down Challenge

 Think, brainstorm and debate with your teammates to prepare the best essay/story possible!!
-Each member must ‘pen down’ his/her thoughts in a different essay/story.
+Each team ‘pens down’ their thoughts in an essay or a story.
 You will need to brainstorm and communicate as a team to achieve a coherent, accurate and convincing piece of writing!

 - The writing topics are based on the theme of the year and you need to choose one of the three topics offered.

-- You have 30 minutes to brainstorm and organize your ideas as a team.
-You may use all the materials you have, do research on the Internet, talk to each other…etc. in the first 30 minutes.
+- You have 60 minutes to brainstorm and organize your ideas as a team.
+You may use all the materials you have, do research on the Internet, talk to each other…etc.

 - At the end of the allotted time, you submit your essay/story to the proctors.

-- Plagiarism is strictly forbidden and individuals/teams found to have plagiarised will be disqualified; they will receive no points from this challenge.
+- Plagiarism is strictly forbidden and the teams found to have plagiarised will be disqualified; they will receive no points from this challenge.

 - You may not quit the challenge or turn in your essays/stories earlier or later than the time allotted.